 - Barrier repair moisturizers: These reduce water loss and help to repair the skin.

 - Phototherapy: This involves exposure to UVA or UVB waves.
 This form of treatment is beneficial for treating moderate cases.
 Throughout the treatment, you will be closely monitored by your doctor.

 - Injected biologic drugs: These medications target specific proteins in the immune system, helping to suppress or modify your immune system’s response.

-Even after the affected area of skin has healed, you must take the right steps to care for it.
+Even after the affected area of the skin has healed, you must take the proper steps to care for it.

 Tips to prevent flare-ups

 - Reduce stress.

 - Avoid taking a scorching shower.

 - Avoid using dye and scented products.

 - Avoiding scratching the skin